 HTTP Error 405.0 when you visit a website that is hosted on a server that is running IIS

-This article helps you resolve the HTTP Error 405.0 that occurs when you visit a website that is hosted on a server that is running Internet Information Services (IIS).
+This article helps you resolve HTTP Error 405.0.
+This error occurs when you visit a website that's hosted on a server running Internet Information Services (IIS).

 Original product version: Internet Information Services 7.0 and later versions